 A rusty-red tail and 4-foot wing span identify adult red-tailed hawks (Buteo jamaicensis) as they soar over meadows and grasslands in Yellowstone while searching for prey.
 Red-tails might look familiar as these common raptors occupy similar habitat in most of North America.
 During September and October, nearly all red-tailed hawks nesting in Yellowstone migrate south or to lower elevation for winter.

 Yellowstone: Color It Wild: All-ages book produced by Yellowstone National Park with contributions from 26 artists and writers.
 Inludes contemporary and historic writing, inspirational and thoughtful quotes, and encourages reflection on Yellowstone.
-Available from Yellowstone Association bookstores (76 pages, $14.95).
+Available from Yellowstone Forever (76 pages, $14.95).